bensheldon/good_job/README.md

 GOOD_JOB_QUEUE_SELECT_LIMIT=1000
 ```

-The Queue Select Limit value should be set to a rough upper-bound that exceeds all GoodJob execution threads / database connections. `1000` is a number that likely exceeds the available database connections on most PaaS offerings, but still offers a performance boost for GoodJob when executing very large queues.
+The default of `1000` is a rough upper-bound that exceeds the available database connections on most PaaS offerings, while still offering a significant performance boost for GoodJob when executing very large queues.

 To explain where this value is used, here is the pseudo-query that GoodJob uses to find executable jobs: